waelhammoudeh/getdiff/README.md

                        user {HOME} directory.
    -b, --begin NUM     Specify sequence number for the change file to start downloading from.
                        This argument is required for first time use and ignored afterward.
+   -e, --end NUM       Specify sequence number for change file to stop downloading at.
-   -u, --user NAME     Specify OSM account user name.
+                       With 'begin NUM' above set, this provides a range of change files to download -u, --user NAME     Specify OSM account user name.
 Required for geofabrik internal server.
    -p, --passwd SECRET Specify the password for the account above.
-   -c, --conf FILE     Configuration file to use, default {HOME}/getdiff.conf -n, --new ACTION    Specify the action for newly downloaded files.
+   -c, --conf FILE     Configuration file to use, default {HOME}/getdiff.conf -n, --new           Specify the action for newly downloaded files.
 By default, the program
                        appends the newly downloaded file names to 'newerFiles.txt'.
-Use 'None' or 'Off' to disable this behavior.
+Use this option to change this behavior.

 Configuration file:

 Configuration file is a text file with each line providing a directive pair of KEY and VALUE separated by space and an optional equal sign '='.
 Comment lines start with '#' or ';' characters, no comment is allowed on a directive line.
 KEYS correspond to command line options.
-Allowed directive KEYS are:
+Allowed directive KEYS set:
-{VERBOSE, USER, PASSWD, DIRECTORY, BEGIN, NEWER_FILE}.
+{VERBOSE, USER, PASSWD, DIRECTORY, BEGIN, END, NEWER_FILE}.
 Unrecognized and duplicate directive 'KEYS' trigger error.
 You may set values to any number of KEYS or none.
 Default configuration file is {HOME}/getdiff.conf - user home directory.
 File is not